Skip to main content

-This guide walks you through integrating Magic Hour APIs into your production application.
-You’ll learn the complete workflow from making API calls to handling responses, errors, and file management.
+This guide provides the essential concepts and patterns for integrating Magic Hour APIs into your production application.
+You’ll learn the API workflow, project structure, and production-ready patterns.

 What you’ll accomplish